 This review examined key clinical outcomes, including outcomes common to plaque psoriasis trials.
-Discussions with patients, patient groups, clinicians, and industry, as well as publications from academic research groups, indicated that people with psoriasis have symptoms and burdens that are not well-captured by standard trial outcomes.^{8,31} Standard trial outcomes are generally not used or feasible to employ in actual clinical practice.
+Discussions with patients, patient groups, clinicians, and industry, as well as publications from academic research groups, indicated that people with psoriasis have symptoms and burdens that are not well-captured by standard trial outcomes.^{8,33} Standard trial outcomes are generally not used or feasible to employ in actual clinical practice.
 We examined available data for evidence about the comparative effectiveness of targeted immunomodulators in affecting outcomes such as itch, scaling, pain, quality-of-life, and work productivity.
 Outcomes for which we were able to find evidence included:

-- Clinical Benefits - Trial Outcomes - Psoriasis Area and Severity Index (PASI): 50, 75, 90, 100 - Physician Global Assessment (PGA) or Investigator's Global Assessment (IGA) - Patient-Reported Outcomes - Dermatology Life Quality Index (DLQI) - Other measures of health-related quality of life (e.g., Short Form [SF]-36) - Symptom control (e.g., Visual Analog Scale [VAS], Psoriasis Symptom Inventory [PSI]) - Harms - Treatment-related adverse events (e.g., rate of infections) - Treatment tolerability (i.e., discontinuation due to adverse events)
+- Clinical Benefits - o Trial Outcomes - Psoriasis Area and Severity Index (PASI): 50, 75, 90, 100 - Physician Global Assessment (PGA) or Investigator's Global Assessment (IGA) - Patient-Reported Outcomes - Dermatology Life Quality Index (DLQI) - Other measures of health-related quality of life (e.g., Short Form [SF]-36) - Symptom control (e.g., Visual Analog Scale [VAS], Psoriasis Symptom Inventory [PSI])